Alvanosh/ALUVENGEANCE/README.md

 ⚡ What is ALUVENGEANCE?
 ALUVENGEANCE is a meticulously crafted, all-in-one ethical hacking toolkit built for today’s cybersecurity warriors.
 Whether you’re a budding bug bounty hunter, a red team operator, or a digital vigilante who believes in ethical power — this toolkit is your ultimate companion.
 Designed with performance, modularity, and user experience at its core, ALUVENGEANCE simplifies complex tasks and puts essential cyber weapons right at your fingertips.

-This isn't just another collection of scripts — it’s a centralized cyber arsenal engineered to handle real-world recon, enumeration, password cracking, and intelligence gathering in one clean terminal interface.
-Each tool inside ALUVENGEANCE targets a specific phase of the penetration testing lifecycle, streamlining your workflow and saving you time during assessments or CTFs.

-Built entirely in Python, ALUVENGEANCE ensures cross-platform compatibility and speed.
-It uses a user-friendly, menu-driven interface powered by the rich library, giving every interaction a polished look.
-From passive intelligence gathering like WHOIS checks and subdomain busting, to active scanning like port checks and brute-force cracking — everything is just one keypress away.
 ----

 💥 Why ALUVENGEANCE Stands Out